 FALL AND SPRING SEMESTER

-Before the During the After the 7th

-1st day of 1st week of day of the
+Before the 1st day of class During the 1st week of class After the 7th day of the semester

-class class semester

 TUITION 0% 5% 100%

 FEES 0% 100% 100%

-There is a different schedule for Saturday classes Saturday

 There is a different schedule for Saturday classes.
 Saturday courses must be dropped before the second meeting day.